ronetsu/portfolio/README.md

 https://github.com/ronetsu/portfolio/assets/104922181/093c0014-4dd0-494b-93db-6f754d913074

 # Software design
 This folder contains the files for a group project course named Software Design.
 The project was made by me and three of my school friends.
-I was in charge of the UI.
+I was in charge of the UX side.
 So the overall design and color scheme was designed by me.

-The purpose of this project was to great a program that has a very big amount of data and the data is combined in many ways.
+The purpose of this project was to create a data-heavy program and the data was meant to be combined in many ways.

 ![image](https://github.com/ronetsu/portfolio/assets/104922181/027e9b15-2f60-49f5-a920-aac93e6fa920)